1. Alabama (8-0 overall, 5-0 SEC)

 8. Ole Miss (5-3, 2-3)

-Want a sneaky Cotton Bowl dark horse?
-Hello, Ole Miss, which easily could close with a spring to the finish and win out this month to post a 9-3 record.
-Year two of the Hugh Freeze project has been an overwhelming success, and the biggest worry for Colonel Rebel Black Bear fans has to be how high will Mr. Freeze's name rank on some high-profile ADs' lists this offseason.
+Want a sneaky Cotton Bowl darkhorse?
+Hello, Ole Miss, which could easily close with a spring to the finish and win out this month to post a 9-3 record.
+Year Two of the Hugh Freeze project has been an overwhelming success, and the biggest worry for Colonel Rebel Black Bear fans has to be how high will Mr. Freeze's name rank on some high-profile ADs' list this offseason.

 Saturday: vs. Arkansas, 12:21 (WDSI)

 9. Florida (4-4, 3-3)

 Speaking of ADs coaching lists, it was what, two years ago, that current Florida coach Will Muschamp was the hottest name out there?
 Yes, Muschamp landed one of the game's plum jobs, but his time in Gainesville has been filled with peaks and valleys.
 And know this, if the Gators limp to the finish - games against South Carolina and FSU are still ahead - and Florida finishes 6-6, Muschamp will be 24-14 after three years with the Gators.
 Not bad.
 After all that's one win better than Ron Zook's 23-14 mark in his three years with Florida.